Gemelli University Hospital: Organizational model and activity

 Since 2015, the Hospital is organized into 21 areas grouped in 8 departments, whose aim is to coordinate healthcare, training, education and research roles assigned to the areas they cover.
 The Hospital uses "Critical Pathways" to map, integrate and assess every phase involved in providing care for key health problems.

 In 2015 alone, almost 95,000 patients were hospitalised and more than 45,000 surgical operations were conducted.
-80,000 patients where treated in the Emergency Department, 10,000 blood dialysis sessions and more than 6 million radiological procedures were conducted.
-The hospital staff includes more than 5,000 employees, of whom almost 1,000 physicians and more than 2,000 nurses.
+80,000 patients were treated in the Emergency Department, 10,000 blood dialysis sessions and more than 6 million radiological procedures were conducted.
+The hospital staff includes more than 5,000 employees, of whom there are almost 1,000 physicians and more than 2,000 nurses.
 Every day, the hospital premises and the whole campus host an estimated number of 30,000 people.

 Each year the hospital consumes around 50 million kWh and 16 million cubic metres of natural gas.
 Its co-generation system provides around 60% of the energy that is needed for electricity, heating and cooling, making it one of the largest infrastructures of this kind in the civil and hospital sectors in Italy.
 Compliance with existing regulations have resulted in the Hospital obtaining ISO 50001 certification from the Bureau Veritas agency.
 Gemelli Hospital was the first teaching hospital in Italy ever to receive this certification.

-The Hospital and the University are focused on research: in 2015 alone, 1500 scientific papers were published, with 323 scientific experiments underway and 17 patents developed by internal researchers thanks €16,000,000 research fundings, provided both by Italian, European and international agencies.
+The Hospital and the University are focused on research: in 2015 alone, 1500 scientific papers were published, with 323 scientific experiments underway and 17 patents developed by internal researchers thanks to €16,000,000 in research fundings, provided by Italian, European and international agencies.

 Advanced technologies and areas of excellence

-Since 2015, the hospital hosts one of the largest and newest hybrid operating theatres in Europe, a highly specialised Oncological Radiotherapy Center (Gemelli ART) unique in Italy and the NEMO (NEuroMuscular Omnicentre) Clinical Center, highly specialized in taking care of people affected with neuromuscular diseases including Amyotrophic lateral sclerosis (ALS), Spinal Muscular Atrophy (SMA) and Muscular Dystrophies.
+Since 2015, the hospital hosts one of the largest and newest hybrid operating theatres in Europe, a highly specialised Oncological Radiotherapy Center (Gemelli ART) unique in Italy and the NEMO (NEuroMuscular Omnicentre) Clinical Center, highly specialized in taking care of people affected with neuromuscular diseases including Amyotrophic lateral sclerosis (ALS), Spinal muscular atrophy (SMA) and Muscular Dystrophies.
 More recently, a 1,200 sqm center dedicated to medical, surgical and diagnostic simulation (IPSE Center, Interactive Patient Simulation Experience) has been inaugurated.

 The Gemelli is one of Italy’s top centres for colorectal tumours, as well as tumours of the stomach, liver, biliary system and pancreas, and also for transplants.
 The Endocrinology-Metabolic Diseases Area has clinical-surgical units specialised in managing the main endocrine and metabolic illnesses.
 The hospital boasts one of Italy’s leading case statistics in terms of management and medical-surgical therapy for diseases of the thyroid, adrenal gland and pituitary gland.
 The mortality rate for cardiac surgery is among the lowest in Italy.